AbrarAhmed111/OnTask/README.md

-npm run start     # Serve the production build npm run lint      # Run ESLint with the repository configuration npm run format    # Format project files with Prettier
+npm run start     # Serve the production build npm run lint      # Run ESLint with the repository configuration npm run format    # Format project files with Prettier npm test          # Run the Vitest suite
 ```

+The AI service has its own tests (`uv run pytest` in
+[`ontask-llm`](ontask-llm)).
+The database rules — timers, Personal Workspaces,
+Daily Reports, blockers — have SQL tests in
+[`supabase/tests`](supabase/tests) to run against a scratch Supabase project.

 ## Local Data